Welcome to the SCMR Introductory Course in CMR!

 Certificate of Achievement

-If you are not a guest, have >60% in all sections, and >70% overall and finished the feedback, you can print out your official certificate to count towards level I, II, or III training.
+If you have >60% in all sections, and >70% overall and finished the feedback, you can print out your official certificate to count towards level I, II, or III training.
 You can repeat sections to improve your mark.
 Over 80% is good; over 90% is excellent.

 Credits / Acknowledgements